 - Do you have any existing loans or liabilities?

-There are also a range of documents a lender will ask for in order to answer some of these questions (which we'll talk about in the next section).
+There is also a range of documents a lender will ask for in order to answer some of these questions (which we'll talk about in the next section).

 Have your paperwork ready